e-conomic/vml-docs/docs/index.md

 That is all for calling the api, but we made an assumption here!
 We used the preuploaded dataset `user/3124232`.

-Customers behave differently when using your application and therefore we need a per user dataset to learn their specific behaviour.
+Customers often behave differently, needing different predictions to the same input.
+Therefore it is generally recommended to build a dataset per costumer in order to have the algorithms learn the correct behaviour of each customer.
 We exchange user datasets using our secure S3 as shared storage facility.
 When we handle your data it is always encrypted at rest (with Hardware Security Modules) and in transfer (TLS) with state of the art encryption solutions.